Are You Ready?

 Are you ready for the changes in your operations, expenses, and revenue?

-The first initiative comes from the federal Centers for Medicare and Medicaid Services (CMS), which issued new regulations in February of 2014 defining what it will finance under state waivers in our Medi-Cal service system.
-Specifically, the regulations establish new requirements for settings of residential, day, and employment services, which will require California to make dramatic changes to the DDS/Regional Center System.
+The Home and Community Based Settings Rule, from the federal Centers for Medicare and Medicaid Services (CMS), establish new requirements for settings of residential, day, and employment services, which will require California to make dramatic changes to the Department of Developmental Services/Regional Center System.
 Philosophically, it maximizes personal choice and community integration for consumers.
 It also sets up circumstances under which the federal Medicaid dollars will NOT be allowed absent evidence of compliance.
-CMS has provided guidance for residential and non-residential programs and materials to guide states in planning their transitions.
-The state has until March of 2019 to become fully compliant in all services.

-The second initiative is the new Workforce Innovation and Opportunity Act (WIOA), signed by President Obama in 2014.
-It renews some programs and changes federal policy regarding both job training programs and vocational rehabilitation programs and their funding.
-As a result, the US Department of Labor and US Department of Education are detailing new policy initiatives that prioritize access to integrated competitive employment (at or above minimum wage) for youth and adults with disabilities.
-There are also new reporting and outcome measures that will prompt state government to undertake new service and program designs to show they are responding to the new mandates beginning July of 2016.
+The second initiative is the Workforce Innovation and Opportunity Act (WIOA), which changed federal policy regarding both job training programs and vocational rehabilitation programs and their funding.
+As a result, the US Department of Labor and US Department of Education have new policies that prioritize access to integrated competitive employment (at or above minimum wage) for youth and adults with disabilities.
+New reporting and outcome measures have prompted state government to undertake new service and program designs to show they are responding to the new mandates.
+Now, the Department of Education is re-considering the definitions in the WIOA regulations, new legislation has been introduced to amend WIOA.

 The next few years are going to be years of retooling and redesigning services for all persons with disabilities in California, including those under the DDS community service system.
 The caseload in California far exceeds most states, so the work ahead is daunting and fraught with confusion and fiscal risk.